 Skip to main content

-Team administrators install MCP servers from the catalog and configure shared team settings that all team members inherit.
-You control what users can customize through lock/unlock settings.
+Team administrators install MCP servers from the catalog and configure shared team settings.
+You control whether team members must use shared credentials or can configure their own private credentials through lock/unlock settings.

 Overview

-• Configure shared settings like API keys and common parameters
+• Configure shared settings like team-wide API keys and common parameters

-• Manage team credentials securely for all team members
+• Manage team credentials securely that can be shared across team members

 For an overview of the three-tier system, see MCP Configuration System.
 For details on how global administrators create the schemas that define your configuration options, see Admin Schema Workflow.